-Someone once said “There is more than one way to skin a cat.”
+Someone once said “dating app market share.”
 True.
 Also morbid.
 And gross.
 Even for someone who prefers dogs.
 But the sentiment is accurate.
 People can tackle projects, solve problems and complete tasks successfully and through a myriad of ways, depending on their personalities, experience and approach.
 The same goes for keeping team members accountable, project work moving ahead and budgets in check.
-From online project management tools to spreadsheets to good old-fashioned to-do lists, you can manage work using a variety of tools.
+From https://gorasor.com/christian-single-dating/ to spreadsheets to good old-fashioned to-do lists, you can manage work using a variety of tools.

 On the other hand… someone also said “If it ain’t broke, don’t fix it.”
 And that, my friends, has been my approach to managing client and team work for the past 16+ years.
 While everyone at our award-winning, integrated marketing and communications firm will tell you that this old girl still prefers Word to Excel and an old-fashioned mouse to those new-fangled keyboard buttons and pads, I have come to embrace Excel for one very good reason—my weekly action plans.